larrylindsey/reconstructmergetool/README.md

 Reconstruct Merge Tool

-A tool to merge forked-up Reconstruct projects
+A tool to merge forked-up Reconstruct projects.